ssarl2/painting_house/painting_house/README.md

 - [ ] Update storing images in DB.
 Big size images are causing not to display posts
   - [x] It affects now the like feature when it's pressed for the big size images
   - [x] Use GridFS to store large images over 16MB
-  - [ ] PostProfile pictures are disabled for a while.
+  - [x] PostProfile pictures are disabled for a while.
 It has to be updated
-  - [ ] Restruct to store images
+  - [x] Restruct to store images
-  - [ ] When Posts are deleted, images in the bucekt should be also deleted
+  - [ ] When posts and users are deleted, images in the bucekt should be also deleted
 - [ ] When users of posts were deleted, it should still show the posts
 - [x] Only users can leave comments
   - [x] Match proper users to comments